 Shuford Mills, HomCraft end relationship

-Shuford Mills and HomCraft ended their relationship, effective Jan.
-31. HomCraft announced it will serve as the primary sales agent for Glen Raven's Sunbrella residential fabrics brand in the United States and Canada, while Shuford Mills has moved forward to create its own field sales organization for its Outdura brand of performance fabrics.
+Shuford Mills and HomCraft have ended their relationship, effective Jan.
+31. HomCraft announced it will serve as the primary sales agent for Glen Raven’s Sunbrella residential fabrics brand in the U.S. and Canada, while Shuford Mills has moved forward to create its own field sales organization for its Outdura brand of performance fabrics.

 “The styling range of our residential Sunbrella lines has grown tremendously during recent years, which makes the timing ideal to expand our sales representation through HomCraft,” said Greg Rosendale, residential furniture fabrics manager for Glen Raven.
 “These seasoned sales agents understand and appreciate the Sunbrella story and will be key to our growth strategy.”

 The Original Pawleys Island's Roney says classics are here to stay